Processor Versions

 Version 9

 The Version 9 processor supports superscalar backend, by using an m-select arbiter in the WCU to select multiple completed instructions from XUs, as well as a multi-ported ROB to intake multiple instructions from the arbiter as well as commit multiple instructions.
-Modified versions of FU, DIU, and SU are also required to support multiple completed and committed instructions with a new sequence number generator (SeqNumGenL4), new sequence age tracker (MSeqAge), multi-rename table (MRenameTable), and multi-write-ported register file (MRegisterFile) as the complete and commit interfaces are now parameterized based on the number of backend superscalar lanes (configurable at the toplevel).
+Modified versions of FU, DIU, and SU are also required to support multiple completed and committed instructions with a new sequence number generator (SeqNumGenL4), new sequence age tracker (SSSeqAge), multi-rename table (SSRenameTableL1), and multi-write-ported register file (MRegisterFile) as the complete and commit interfaces are now parameterized based on the number of backend superscalar lanes (configurable at the toplevel).

 Version 10